kbrenn02/mini-python-projects/README.md

 ### 5. Turtle library pt.2
 More drawing, this time with user input.
 There are two file options to choose from.
 To start the option of choice, run `python3 [option_file_name].py` after navigating into the drawing turtle project.

+### 6. Pong
+Classic arcade pong game.
+To start the game, run `python3 main.py` after navigating into the pong project.